On this page

 • Custom RSVP fields are now disabled by default on new events, and need to be enabled on a per-event basis (or set to default-enabled in your PHP configuration if you prefer the old behavior)

-Neither of these is a breaking change, but if your editors are used to these appearing automatically, it’s worth a heads-up.
+Neither of these is a breaking change, but if your editors are used to these appearing automatically, it’s more of a heads-up.

 Image modal